Chapter 4. Opening Files

 Also notice that by default, the match is case insensitive.
 I typed the lowercase letter c, but it matched the uppercase C in the filename.
 This is usually sufficient to narrow the search results to what you need.
 However, if you do use any capitalized letters in your search, it switches to a case sensitive mode (this is sometimes referred to as “smart case”).

-That means that Ch will match all the Chapters, but cH will not match anything at all.
+That means that Ch will match all the Chapters, but cH will not match anything.
 More interesting, chF will also not match anything at all because the presence of the capitalized F makes the whole thing case sensitive, and the chapters are all named with a capital C, so the lowercase c is not able to match them.

 Sometimes you will start typing a word and realize you need to match something earlier in the path to distinguish it.
 For example, I started typing outline in these source files from Fablehenge: